Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 That’s my favorite part of any surgery, counting backwards.
 Then you just drift away.
-And it’s just the most peaceful, wonderful feeling.
+It’s just the most peaceful, wonderful feeling.

 What do you remember about waking up from surgery?

-My husband was there and he got up and saw that my eyes were open.
+My husband was there, and he got up and saw that my eyes were open.
 I said, “I’m in a room.
 This isn’t good.”
-And he said, “No. It’s cancer.”
+He said, “No. It’s cancer.”

 Describe the moment you heard that first official cancer diagnosis

 Your whole life changes, like that.
 There will always be before cancer and after cancer.
-When I look at pictures, “Is that before cancer or after cancer?”
+When I look at pictures, [I think,] “Is that before cancer or after cancer?”

 My whole life has now been delineated.
 It’s been partitioned.
 Before you knew, then after you knew.
 Because it’s a complete game changer.

 I was still so groggy and in pain.
 It’s so hard to think rationally when you’re in pain.
-And that pain is something that I had to deal with for a long time, because I had a lot of problems with the chemo.
+That pain is something that I had to deal with for a long time because I had a lot of problems with the chemo.
 But you can’t think rationally.

 All I can do is cry when I’m in pain.
-But I couldn’t even cry and that was one of the worst parts is because it hurt too much to cry.
+But I couldn’t even cry, and that was one of the worst parts because it hurt too much to cry.

 When you have abdominal surgery like that, it ended up being that she not only had to take the mass.
-She had to take the other ovary, the uterus, which they found out I had the start of uterine cancer, which was easy to fix.
+She had to take the other ovary, the uterus.
+They found out I had the start of uterine cancer, which was easy to fix.
 They just take out the uterus.

 How was laparoscopic surgery described to you?

 That caused a lot of pain.
 I just remember laying there and the cuffs on my feet.
 They put these little blow-up cuffs.
 I really like them.
-They massage your calves, they keep the blood flowing so you don’t get blood clot.
-And they would go pssh, pssh, and blow.
+They massage your calves; they keep the blood flowing so you don’t get blood clot.
+They would go pssh, pssh, and blow.

-In my strange state, I would go, “Pssh pssh,” as soon as they activated.
-So, the pssh pssh and I’d go, “Pssh pssh.”
-And we’d go back and forth.
+In my strange state, I would go, “Pssh, pssh,” as soon as they activated.
+The pssh, pssh, and I’d go, “Pssh, pssh.”
+We’d go back and forth.
 But I couldn’t breathe very well because of all of that trauma in my abdomen and the muscles being cut.